What Is Sharing For?

 Experiences and feelings are different.

 For those kids in the schoolyard, more people equals more fun.

 The act of sharing is mutually beneficial.

 The act of sharing benefits all parties involved, It's not a zero-sum game.

-If I share experiences and feelings then it’s multiplication, not subtraction that occurs.
+If we share experiences and feelings then it's multiplication, not subtraction that occurs.